 Did Smedley Butler Save America In 1933?

 Newspaper Coverage Of The Wall Street PlotSmedley Butler refused to help the plotters and revealed the scheme during his riveting testimony before the Congressional Committee.
 No one was charged, and the open testimony may have caused the potters to abandon any future attempts.
-The committee found Butler’s testimony credible, although all of the named plotters laughed it off.
+The committee found Butler’s testimony credible, although all the named plotters laughed it off.
 Historians are still divided over whether the plot was as serious and advanced as Butler believed.
 Butler, a man of principle but also ambition, may have had conflicting motivations for offering his testimony.

 At a distance of almost 90 years, it’s hard to separate fact from innuendo.
 Nonetheless, it seems clear that a plan was coming together to overthrow American democracy.
 The coup had probably not formulated as solidly as General Butler believed.
 But he could only testify to what the plot member told him.
 The two-time Medal of Honor winner approached Congress as a whistleblower.
 It seems clear that he testified honestly.